-- A 29% increase in gross project revenues to US$776m
+-29% increase in gross project revenues to US$776m

-- A 26% increase in net operating cash flows to US$312m
+-26% increase in net operating cash flows to US$312m

-- A 22% increase in diamond production to 498k carats
+-22% increase in diamond production to 498k carats

-- A 30% increase in kimberlite material mined to 25m tonnes
+-30% increase in kimberlite material mined to 25m tonnes

-- A 12% increase in mine life to 13.5 years
+-12% increase in mine life to 13.5 years

-- A 31% increase in modelled pre financing project NPV to US$85m (range of US$55-151m)
+-31% increase in modelled pre financing project NPV to US$85m (range of US$55-151m)

-The targeted mining and treatment period under Phase 1 remains unchanged at approximately 34 months, with first production scheduled for early H2 2018.
 During Phase 1, scoping and other studies will be undertaken for the Phase 2 development, which is planned to follow thereafter.